top of page

 INGREDIENTS:

-1 cup of white cane sugar 4 cups of spring water
+1 cup of white cane sugar 4 cups of spring water or purified water.
+No red food coloring!

-• White granulated cane sugar the #1 preferred for use in hummingbird feeders.
+• White granulated cane sugar is the #1 preferred for use in hummingbird feeders.
 White granulated sugar is the closest we can come to the natural nectar in flowers.

 • If too many bees are being attracted, change the mixture to five cups of water for every one cup of sugar.
 But a bee problem is, in fact, a feeder design problem, and you need a different feeder--one which makes it impossible for the bees to access the mixture; usually this is by having an air gap between feeder port and the liquid below it.